mnlawler/gitops-demo/README.md

 ## Useful Information

 ### Sync Waves
-Sync waves allow for manfiests to be defined as happening in certain orders.
+Sync waves allow for manifests to be defined as happening in certain orders.
 Pre/Post Hooks, or just ordered waves during deployment.
 For more information see: https://argoproj.github.io/argo-cd/user-guide/sync-waves/

 ### Application Sets
-As used in the openshift-gitops config in this repostiory, application sets act as meta config allowing Application definitions to be generated from git repositories in a standardized fastion.
+As used in the openshift-gitops config in this repostiory, application sets act as meta config allowing Application definitions to be generated from git repositories in a standardized fashion.
-This reduces hand rolling large amount of configuration when theres a standard directory structure/overlay structure in place.
+This reduces the need to hand roll large amounts of configuration when theres a standard directory structure/overlay structure in place.

 In this repository examples of application sets using kustomize overlays can be found:
 - openshift-gitops/base/instance/400-application-set.yaml